Dwight D. Eisenhower: Supreme Court

-Whittaker was unsuited for the role and soon retired (in 1962, after Eisenhower's presidency had ended).
+Whittaker was unsuited for the role and retired in 1962, after Eisenhower's presidency had ended.
 Stewart and Harlan were conservative Republicans, while Brennan was a Democrat who became a leading voice for liberalism.
 In selecting a Chief Justice, Eisenhower looked for an experienced jurist who could appeal to liberals in the party as well as law-and-order conservatives, noting privately that Warren "represents the kind of political, economic, and social thinking that I believe we need on the Supreme Court ...
 He has a national name for integrity, uprightness, and courage that, again, I believe we need on the Court".
-In the next few years Warren led the Court in a series of liberal decisions that revolutionized the role of the Court.

 States admitted to the Union

 Two states were admitted to the Union during Eisenhower's presidency.